sam81/pychoacoustics/pychoacoustics/doc/adding_experiments.rst

       return prm

 there is nothing really new here compared to experiments with adaptive paradigms that we have seen before.
-We set the text fields that we need to set the frequency duration and level of the signal.
-We also set a chooser to set the channels on which the signal should be presented.
+We initialize the text fields that we need in order to set the frequency duration and level of the signal.
+We also initialize a chooser to set the channels on which the signal should be presented.

 The ``doTrial_`` function for the signal detection task is shown below: